 To learn more about slash commands, refer to Support slash commands.

 Your Chat app can @mention specific users or all users in a space, but before you mention a single user, and especially before you mention all users in a space, you should consider whether or not it's really necessary, and err on the side of not @mentioning people.

 Mentioning single users causes them to receive a notification and interrupts whatever else they're doing.
 Mentioning all users in a space sends a notification to everyone in the space.
-Mention people too often, and they will become annoyed with your Chat app and start to view it as spam.
+Mention people too often, and they might become annoyed with your Chat app and start to view it as spam.

 It is OK to mention users for very important or time-sensitive reasons.
-For example, Scrum Bot @mentions a space full of software developers to notify them that code freeze is approaching and to give them the chance to say they need a bit more time before the deadline:
+For example, Scrum app @mentions a space full of software developers to notify them that code freeze is approaching and to give them the chance to say they need a bit more time before the deadline: